 Mixed chorus (women and men) with choral works in traditional and contemporary Gospel style.
-Performances throughout year at MMC events, graduation, Christmas at the Mount, Winter and Spring Music Department concerts, and the annual Gospel Jamboree.
+Performances throughout year at Mount Mary University events, graduation, Christmas on the Mount, and Winter and Spring Music Department concerts.
 Open to all students, staff and faculty.
-No audition/experience required.
-May be taken non-credit option.
-May be repeated in subsequent semesters for non-credit option.
+No audition/experience required